 Execution Mode Immediate

 Syntax STARTACT=n

 Range n = 0: START input starts sequence execution when asserted While the sequence is running, START input also resumes the motion that has been paused by PAUSE command or input 1: START input starts sequence execution when asserted, and aborts sequence execution and motion when cleared.

 Factory Setting 0

 SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
 Otherwise, the parameter value is reset to the last saved value at device power up.
 If no new parameter value was saved, then the value is set to the factory setting.

 Access READ and WRITE

 See Also <esc>, ABORT, xxxLV (STARTLV)</esc>

-Description STARTACT determines the action associated with the dedicated START input.
-STARTACT=0 START can be configured only to start sequences only.
-If START input is turned ON while in a paused situation while the sequence continues running by waiting for the end of paused motion, the remaining motion will be started.
-STARTACT=1 START can be configured to act as a toggle: starting sequences when set to its active level and aborting sequences (and motions) when set to its inactive level.
+Description STARTACT determines the action associated with the dedicated ST STARTACT=0 START can be configured only to start sequences only.
+If START input is turned ON while in a paused situation while the for the end of paused motion, the remaining motion will be started STARTACT=1 START can be configured to act as a toggle: starting sequences whe sequences (and motions) when set to its inactive level. sequence continues running by waiting

 Example Command Description

 >STARTACT 1 STARTACT=0(1) >SAVEPRM (EEPROM has been written 62 times) Enter Y to proceed, other key to cancel.
 Y Saving ParametersOK. >RESET Resetting system. #Set the START input action to level detect #Save new settings #Reset to activate new settings

 CM10- Controller Module Software Version: .
-Copyright 2010 ORIENTAL MOTOR CO., LTD. >STARTACT STARTACT=1(1) > #Confirm new value
+Copyright 2010 ORIENTAL MOTOR CO., LTD. >STARTACT STARTACT=1(1) #Confirm new value